Rawlsian Assignments: Concluding Remarks

 \section{Concluding Remarks}

 We examined the allocation of indivisible goods to individuals when prices cannot be utilized.
 Our investigation draws inspiration from the context of housing cooperatives, where families express concerns about the fairness of the final assignment.
 Specifically, we aim to avoid assignments in which some families receive their top choices while others are assigned apartments ranked very low in their preferences.
 To address this, we introduce a concept called Rawlsian assignments, which prioritizes improving the allocations of individuals who are worst-off.
 We demonstrate that there always exists a unique Rawlsian assignment.
 Moreover, the Rawlsian rule is both sd-efficient and anonymous.
+Whereas the Rawlsian rule violates sd-strategyproofness and sd-envy-freeness, we show that this is unavoidable as either property is violated by any rule that minimizes the maximum rank of the objects to which the agents are assigned with positive probability.
 Furthermore, we compare our proposed rule with the PS rule and the currently employed rule.
-Our findings reveal that the Rawlsian rule significantly outperforms the other two rules in terms of egalitarianism outcomes.
-However, as highlighted in Proposition \ref{prop:infinite_max_worst_case}, it is not the sole rule that maximizes the utility of the worst-off agent.
-Consequently, exploring alternative rules that prioritize egalitarianism represents an intriguing avenue for future research.
+Our findings reveal that the Rawlsian rule significantly outperforms the other two rules in terms of egalitarian outcomes.